rozzilla/rozzilla/README.md

 ## ⚡ Other info about me?

-I love trekking ⛰️, read books 📚, playing music 🎹, chess ♟️, table tennis 🏓, and too many other things (like playing Super Mario 🎮) that I sadly had not enough time to do 🤣
+I love trekking ⛰️, reading books 📚, playing music 🎹, chess ♟️, table tennis 🏓, and too many other things that I sadly haven't enough time to do 🤣